TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed-Design-BMS/BMS.md

 ## Bill of Materials

-Provide a comprehensive list of all necessary components along with their prices and the total cost of the subsystem.
-If the component is included in your schematic diagram, ensure inclusion of the component name on the BOM (i.e R1, C45, U4).

 | Item | Manufacturer | Part Number | Distributor | Distributor Part Number | Quantity | Price (USD) | Purchasing Website URL |
 |  :---:   |  :---:  |  :---:   |  :---:   |  :---:   |  :---:   |  :---:   |  :---:   |
 | |  |  | |  | | | |